helder-jaspion/go-springfield-bank/README.md

 The monitoring endpoints listen on a different port for security reasons.
 The monitoring port number can be changed using the `MONITORING_PORT` [environment variable](#environment-variables).
 - `GET /metrics` - Prometheus metrics
-- `GET /ready` - readiness endpoint
+- `GET /ready` - Readiness endpoint
-- `GET /live` - liveness endpoint
+- `GET /live` - Liveness endpoint

 ## Running
-You can quickly build and run the application with its dependencies with this command (requires docker-compose):
+You can quickly build and run the application with its dependencies with this command (requires [docker-compose](https://docs.docker.com/compose/install/)):
 > make start

 You can stop it with: